 Let the words of these passages settle your heart concerning wealth, finances, debt, setbacks, or anything else.
 We do not want to be among those who put our hope in a crumbling financial system.
-We are not promised great material wealth in this world, but the wealth in the world to come is incomparable, but as for this life, we have the promise that God will meet all our needs.
+We are not promised material wealth in this world, but the wealth in the world to come is incomparable, but as for this life, we have the promise that God will meet all our needs.
 Store up for yourselves treasure in heaven, where nothing can corrupt it, and trust God to meet your needs and see you through debt and difficulty on earth.
-Wealth cannot stop sickness or death, wealth cannot bring a peace that surpasses all understanding, and wealth cannot buy your way out on judgement day.
-Trust in the Lord, and lean not to your own understanding.
+Wealth cannot stop sickness or death, wealth cannot bring peace that surpasses all understanding, and wealth cannot buy your way out on judgment day.
+Trust in the Lord, and lean not to your understanding.
 Put your faith in Jesus now, trust him with your life, submit to Him and follow His ways and He will take care of you.